tommyvange/bentopdf/README.md

 ## 📜 License

-This project is licensed under the **Apache 2.0**.
+This project is licensed under the **GNU AGPLv3**.
 See the [LICENSE](https://github.com/alam00000/bentopdf/blob/main/LICENSE) file for details.